rmrsk/EBGeometry/Docs/Sphinx/source/Parsers.rst

 Reading data
 ============

-Routines for parsing surface files from grids into EBGeometry's DCEL grids are given in the namespace ``EBGeometry::Parser``.
+Routines for parsing surface files from grids into ``EBGeometry``'s DCEL grids are given in the namespace ``EBGeometry::Parser``.
 The source code is implemented in :file:`Source/EBGeometry_Parser.hpp`.

 .. warning::

-   EBGeometry is currently limited to reading binary and ASCII STL files and reconstructing DCEL grids from those.
+   ``EBGeometry`` is currently limited to reading binary and ASCII STL files and reconstructing DCEL grids from those.
    However, it is a simple matter to also reconstructor DCEL grids from triangle soups read using third-party codes (see :ref:`Chap:ThirdPartyParser`).

 Quickstart